 - 1. § 1 contains mandatory provisions for the parties to the contract of carriage.
 However, non-compliance with these provisions does not automatically and in every case result in nullity, but possibly the legal consequences as provided in Article 8. - 2.
-According to § 1, letter a), the consignment note must include the place and the date of its making-out and, according to § 1, letter f), the place of delivery, whereas according to the CIM Uniform Rules 1980, it was necessary to indicate in the consignment note the forwarding station (Article 11, § 1 CIM 1980) and the station of destination (Article 13, § 1, letter a) CIM 1980).
-The new wording allows more precise information when the goods are handed over for carriage or delivered on connecting routes or when they are subject to supplementary carriage by road, for example.
-This therefore made it possible to omit a regulation corresponding to that of Article 28, § 3 of the CIM Uniform Rules 1980 (Report on the 6th session, p.
-4). - 3. § 1 of letter p) follows the example of Article 6, paragraph 1, letter k) of the CMR.
-Firstly, this provision is intended to indicate to consignees that the transportation is subject to the CIM Uniform Rules.
-Secondly, its principal objective is to make the private law provisions of the CIM Uniform Rules applicable by the courts of the States which are not Member States of OTIF.
+According to § 1, letter a), the consignment note must include the place and the date of its making-out and, according to § 1, letter f), the place of delivery, whereas currently it is necessary to indicate in the consignment note the forwarding station (Article 11, § 1 CIM 1980) and the station of destination (Article 13, § 1, letter a) CIM 1980).
+The new wording allows more precise information when the goods are remitted for transportation or delivered on connecting routes.
+This enables a regulation corresponding to Article 28, § 3 of the CIM Uniform Rules 1980 to be omitted from Article 17 (delivery) (Report on the Sixth Session, p.
+4).

+- § 1 of letter p) follows the example of Article 6, Parag.
+1, letter k) of the CMR.
+Firstly, this provision is intended to the consignees that the transportation is subject to the CIM Uniform Rules.
+Secondly, the principal objective of this provision is to make the private law provisions of the CIM Uniform Rules applicable by the courts of the States which are not Member States of OTIF.
 This result can be achieved by making these provisions an agreement between the parties, by means of an appropriate statement on the consignment note.
-However, in consideration of the definition of the scope of application as described in Article 1, § 2 and in consideration of the rules concerning the place of jurisdiction laid down in Article 46, there remains the possibility that parties in dispute might appeal to courts in States which are not Member States.
+However, in consideration of the definition of the scope of application in Article 1, § 2 and in consideration of the rules concerning the place of jurisdiction in Article 46, there remains the possibility that parties in dispute might appeal to courts in States which are not Member States.
 In view of § 1, letter p), these courts will have to apply the CIM Uniform Rules when the rules of their private international law refer to the material law of a Member State of the Organisation unless this is prohibited by public order or mandatory provisions of the national law of the State in question. - 4.
-Indication of the carrier under obligation to deliver the goods (§ 2, letter a) is necessary if, in accordance with Article 45, § 2, proceedings can be instituted against this carrier, even if the carrier has not received either the goods or the consignment note.

-- 5. Owing to the importance of seals for the safety of traffic in the Channel Tunnel, the Revision Committee decided to supplement § 2 with a new letter h) reincluding Article 20, § 5, indent 2 of the CIM Uniform Rules 1980 (Report on the 4th session, p.
-12). - 6. § 3 corresponds to Article 6, paragraph 3 of the CMR and grants greater freedom to the contracting parties than did Article 13, § 3 of the CIM Uniform Rules 1980.
+Indication of the carrier under obligation to deliver the goods (§ 2, letter a) is necessary if, in accordance with Article 45, § 2, proceedings can be instituted against this carrier, even if the carrier has not received either the goods or the consignment note. - 5.
+In consideration of the importance of seals for the safety of traffic in the Channel Tunnel, the Revision Committee decided to supplement § 2 with a new letter h) reincluding Article 20, § 5, indent 2 of the CIM Uniform Rules 1980 (Report on the Fourth Session, p.
+12). - 6. § 3 corresponds to Article 6, Parag.
+3 of the CMR and grants greater freedom to the contracting parties than did Article 13, § 3 of the CIM Uniform Rules 1980.

-Article 8 Responsibility for particulars entered on the consignment note
+Responsibility for particulars entered on the consignment note